eimink/layerino/README.md

 2) Run layerino.exe

-3) Add a BrowserSource to OBS and point it to local file html/ws.html from this repo.
+3) For in-game top of the screen layer, add a BrowserSource with size of 1920x1080 to OBS and point it to local file html/ingame_OW.html from this repo.

+4) For fullscreen layer with team names and logos, add a BrowserSource with size of 1920x1080 to OBS and point it to local file html/fullscreen_match.html from this repo.

-4) Set team names in layerino & hit refresh
+5) Set team names in layerino & hit refresh

 ## Hotkeys